 In the new round of discussions, you’ll be smarter about what you want to ask.
 And the feedback you get will please you more because it already reflects the feedback of other helpful consumers.

-Learn from your consumers.
-They are an important part of getting your communications right.
+Learn from your consumers by communicating with them.
+They are an important part of getting your future communications perfect.